 easy for you to be involved right from your desk or smartphone and at times

-that suit your schedule.
+that suits your schedule.
 Live chats last 30 to 45 minutes.
 They are text-based,

-fast paced and fun.
+fast-paced and fun.
 You won't be expected to attend every chat.
-Sign up to
+Sign up for

 whatever you can fit into your schedule.

 By taking part you will develop your